Kaysims/Grip-Club/README.md

     * 2.Go to the settings tab in GitHub.
     * 3.In settings go to GitHub pages.
     * 4.Under the branch select main, root and save.
-    * 5.Refresh the page and Github provides a link to the deployed site.
+    * 5.Refresh the page and GitHub provides a link to the deployed site.
 <details><summary><b>Deploying Grip Club Image</b></summary>

 ![Deploying Grip Club](assets/readme-images/deploy-settings.png)